UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

 The unittest framework comes with the standard library

-Unittest is ported from Java's jUnit -- it is therefor OO-heavy, and requires a lot of boilerplate code.
+Unittest is ported from Java's jUnit -- it is therefore OO-heavy, and requires a lot of boilerplate code.

 Many projects built custom testing Frameworks on top of it -- e.g. Django

-Therefor you will encounter it
+Therefore you will encounter it

 So it's good to be familiar with it.